Kasmanian/MineSwept/README.md

 # MineSwept
-Base repository for MineSwept games, including MineSwept: Caves and MineSwept: Classic.
+Base repository for MineSwept games, including MineSwept: Caves.

 <h1>How to use the app</h1>